rogerrocha12/Chrome-Extension-Project/README.md

 # Chrome-Extension-Project
-A Chrome extension created using HTML, CSS, JavaScript, and JSON
+A Chrome extension created using HTML, CSS, JavaScript, and JSON for the purpose of replacing text 'cat' with a gif of a cat.
 [Extension](https://github.com/rogerrocha12/Chrome-Extension-Project/tree/dev)